grampelberg/katacoda-scenarios/nodevoto/debugging.md

 `linkerd -n nodevoto stat deploy`{{execute}}

 A success rate below 100% isn't good.
-Take a look at the dashboard that you started in the last step, it will be able to show more details.
-In fact, navigate to the detail view for the web deployment.
+Let's open the Linkerd dashboard to the web's detail view.
+The URL for that is:

+`echo $DASHBOARD/namespaces/nodevoto/deployments/web`{{execute}}

+Click this link from the terminal and you'll see some details.
+This includes incoming requests and outgoing requests.
+Below the traffic diagram is a table.
+This is `top` for your services and shows the requests paths being processed in real time.

+There are two important pieces of data here.
+The first one is the requests from `vote-bot`.
+The success rate of this path is low and definitely the error that is showing up when we vote.

+Looking down a little further, there are requests going to `voting`.
+This is where we start to understand what the problem is.
+For whatever reason, every time someone votes for the Halloween ghost it fails.
+This provides enough visibility into what is going wrong to potentially fix the problem.

+We can go even deeper though!
+Let's look at the actual requests by tapping them in real time and looking for failures.
+Click the microscope icon next to `/nodevoto.v1.VotingService/VoteCartoonHalloweenGhost` to see the actual request and response details for this interaction.

+This is all available via the CLI as well.
+To see top, you can run:

-for some extra details on what's going on.
-Note: this is also available via `linkerd -n nodevoto top deploy`.
+`linkerd -n nodevoto top deploy/web`{{execute}}

+For tap, it is:

+`linkerd -n nodevoto tap deploy/web`{{execute}}